rainypanda1/website/_pages/about.md

 <br><br>
 This website uses [Jekyll](https://jekyllrb.com/) with the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme.
 It is hosted on [github pages](pages.github.io) and uses [utterance](https://github.com/utterance) for its commenting system.
 It's a place I'll probably use to test various Jekyll plugins.
 I'm mainly going to store projects at [codeberg.org](https://codeberg.org/RainyPanda) but their pages don't build the same way, making it difficult to host a website using Jekyll.
 I decided that out of all the options, GitHub was the best for this website.
 <br><br>
+It might also be cool as kind of a digital time capsule.
+Future me can see what I was writing about years before and that might be fun.
+I enjoy looking back at old projects and seeing improvements and judging the me of the past.
+<br><br>
 This website could contain things like:
 * Origami instructions
 * Other projects